navidbahadoran/flask-mailroom/README.md

 what else need to do:

-1- Add logout form
+1- Add forget password form
-2- When user logged in the signup form should not be shown 3- The name of logged in user should be shown in the right left of all pages.
+2- If password is forgotten, reset a pass word.